commed-it/docs/27-oct/doc.md

     - Automatic Deploy CD
         - size: 5
     - Admin Statistics
         - size: 8

 <a id="org30e4382"></a>

 # Requirements - Product

-In this section we will be detailing the list of requirements that our aplication has to offer to the user:
+In this section it will be detailed the list of requirements that the application has to offer to the user:

 **Sprint 1:**

 Functional Requirements:

-- The application has to let all kind of users search for products or servicies.
+- The application has to let all kinds of users search for products or servicies.
 - The application has to let users register into the application.
-- The application has to let users log in to the aplication if they have an active acount on the system.
+- The application has to let users log in to the application if they have an active acount on the system.
-- The aplication has to let users to create a enterprise profile if they are loged in.
+- The application has to let users to create a enterprise profile if they are logged.
-- The aplication has to let loged in users to publish products or serices.
+- The application has to let logged users to publish products or services.
-- The application has to let loged in users interested with a product/service start a chat with the owner of it.
+- The application has to let logged users interested with a either a product or a service to start a chat with the owner of it.
-- The application has to let loged in users that are owning products to chat with interested users through a chat.
+- The application has to let logged users who are owners of a given product to chat with said interested users through a chat.
-- The application has to let loged in users to send comercial transaction contracts when an agreement has been reached.
+- The application has to let loged users to send a comercial transaction contract when an agreement has been reached.
-- The aplication has to let loged in users sign comercial transaction contracts send by the owner of a product we're interested in.
+- The application has to let loged users sign a comercial transaction contract send by the owner of a product that they are interested.
-- The application has to generate evidences for both sides of the commercial agreement.
+- The application has to generate the evidences for both sides of the commercial agreement.

 Non Functional Requirements:

-- The application has to be the most usable possible.
+- The application has to be the most usably possible.
-- The application has to be compliant and respect the laws that run in every country where it's abailavle for.
+- The application has to be compliant and respect the laws that run in each country that it's abailable.
-- The application has to be efficient and without large waiting times for the client.
+- The application mustn't have large waiting times for the client.
 - The application has to be portable and easy to deploy.
-- The application has to be escalable and allways leave the code open to the possibility to add new features in the future.
+- The application has to be escalable and always leave the code open to the possibility to add new features in the future.